-The Company has limited financial resources, has not earned any revenue since commencing operations, has no source of operating cash flow and there is no assurance that additional funding will be available to it for further exploration and development of the Karnalyte Property and the Wynyard Carnallite Project or to fulfill its obligations under any applicable agreements.
-Failure to obtain such additional financing could result in delay or indefinite postponement of further exploration and development of the Karnalyte Property and the Wynyard Carnallite Project.
+The Company has limited financial resources, has not earned any revenue since commencing operations, has no source of operating cash flow and there is no assurance that additional funding will be available to it for further exploration and development of the Karnalyte Property, the Wynyard Potash Project, and the Proteos Nitrogen Project or to fulfill its obligations under any applicable agreements.
+Failure to obtain such additional financing could result in delay or indefinite postponement of further exploration and development of the Karnalyte Property, the Wynyard Potash Project, and the Proteos Nitrogen Project.

-To the extent financing is not available, lease expiry dates, work commitments, rental payments and option payments, if any, may not be satisfied and could result in a delay or indefinite postponement of development or production on the Karnalyte Property and the Wynyard Carnallite Project, or in a loss of property ownership or earning opportunities by the Company.
+To the extent financing is not available, lease expiry dates, work commitments, rental payments and option payments, if any, may not be satisfied and could result in a delay or indefinite postponement of development or production on the Karnalyte Property and the Wynyard Potash Project, or in a loss of property ownership or earning opportunities by the Company.